 Do I need to sign a Federal Direct Loan Promissory Note (MPN)?

 - If you are new and/or applying for Federal Student Loans for the first time at GCTS, then you will need to complete a new Direct Loan master promissory note online.
-You will need your FAFSA pin number to access your account at this website.
+You will need your FSA ID (or FAFSA pin number) to access your account at this website.

 Am I required to complete a Direct Entrance Counseling tutorial online?

 - If you are new and/or applying for Federal Student Loans for the first time at GCTS, then you will need to complete a Direct Entrance Counseling tutorial online.
-You will need your FAFSA pin number to access your account at this website.
-Once you have completed this tutorial, please send a copy of the confirmation page to the Financial Aid office at firstname.lastname@example.org.
+You will need your FSA ID (or FAFSA pin number) to access your account at this website.
+Once you have completed this tutorial, please send a copy of the confirmation page to the Financial Aid office at email@example.com.

 Am I required to complete a Direct EXIT Counseling tutorial online?